hopetambala/puente-angular-workbench/README.md

 ```
 ng generate directive|service|etc /providers/componentName/componentName
 ```
-This will create a folder for the component in the providers directory with the .TS files inside that folder
+This will create a folder for the component in the providers directory with the correct files inside that folder

 # Known Issues
 - Need to set environmental variables for local development/production